RedisLabs/redislabs-docs/content/rs/installing-upgrading/_index.md

 ```sh
 sudo ./install.sh --install-dir <path> --config-dir <path> --var-dir <path>
 ```

-- Redis Software is installed with the system user and group `redislabs:redislabs`

 ### Customize system user and group

 By default, Redis Enterprise Software is installed with the user:group `redislabs:redislabs`.

-During the installation you can specify the user and group that own all Redis Software processes.
+During the installation, you can specify the user and group that own all Redis Enterprise Software processes.

 If you specify the user only, then installation is run with the primary group that the user belongs to.